Alex-1347/ASP.NET.MVC-VB.NET-Frontend-example/README.md

 ![Screenshot from 2021-05-18 14 45 08](https://user-images.githubusercontent.com/81580242/118648719-63883300-b7eb-11eb-9ec2-df6d38d53fb6.png)

-So, Admin panel at all contains less than 1% of project code, and I deleted about 50% of that code.
-And in this example Admin panel is not finished yet.
+So, Admin panel at all contains less than 1% of project code, and I deleted most important part of that code (about 50%) ServiceController.vb.
+Also in this ASP.NET example Admin panel is not finished yet.
 Only 20-30% of code is finished in current state of published code, look to this screen

 ![Taxi_04282021_122311](https://user-images.githubusercontent.com/81580242/118649266-fd4fe000-b7eb-11eb-8ccb-2e718b01184f.png)

-So, as a result, we can see less than 0,01% of project code.
-This project code is not critical for other part, not contains credential, but very important for beginners to lear how real project is buil at all.
+So, as a result, we can see less than 0,01% of common project code.
+This project code is not critical for other part, not contains credential, not violate owner right, but very important for beginners to learning how real project can be built.

 I create huge description for beginners - what skills is most important to create similar projects, look please http://vb-net.com/MVC-future/Index.htm